expergefacio/dinkycache/dev_notes_todos.md

         }
         ```

+✅ Look over code
+✅ Change .write to 'INSERT OR REPLACE'
+✅ Make sure readme is on spot
+✅ Docstrings?
 ✅ Added delete()
         Used Expeption instead of TypeError, not sure if thats correct tho
         however we are checing if argument is supplied, not type of the argument supplied?